hhousni/my_professional_website/content/blog/2022-04-16-rfm_analysis/index.markdown

 ---
-title: Personalize the customer journey with the RFM segmentation
+title: Personalize your customer journey with the RFM segmentation, Part I
 layout: single-sidebar
-date: '2022-04-17'
+date: '2022-04-01'
 categories:
+  - Marketing
   - Business Analytics
+  - Customer Insights
-  - Marketing
+  - Machine Learning
 tags:
-  - R
+  - RFM segmentation
-  - Marketing
+  - Customer Insights Anlysis
   - Business Analytics
 slug: rfm-segmentation
-subtitle: A statistical Approach
+subtitle: A statistical approach
-summary: In this post we explore how to implement a RFM segmentation R programming.
+summary: In this post we explore how to implement a RFM segmentation R programming using a statistical method.
 lastmod: 2022-04-17
 featured: yes
 draft: no